3rd Army Corps (Russia): Recruitment

-Equipment
+Equipment and structure

 Equipment delivered to the training area at Mulino included new-generation AK-12 assault rifles, modern T-80BVM and Т-90М tanks, BMP-3 infantry fighting vehicles, and Buk SAMs.
-Some of the newest equipment was likely from stockpiles in the Moscow area used for parades and the like.
 T-80BV and T-90M tanks and Buk SAM complexes were seen being shipped by rail to staging areas in Rostov Oblast near the DPR border, and 2A65 Msta-B 152mm howitzers were video-recorded being towed to the front in occupied Kharkiv Oblast.
+The 3rd was also seen operating modernized BMP-2Ms in Kharkiv Oblast.

-BMPT Terminator armored fighting vehicles with 3rd Army Corps markings were seen near Svatove, Luhansk Oblast in December 2022 and January 2023.
+BMPT Terminator armored fighting vehicles with 3rd Army Corps markings (circle inside a triangle) were seen near Svatove, Luhansk Oblast in December 2022 and January 2023.